 During CAT preparation, students commit the same set of mistakes that are repetitive in nature.
 The journey to your final destination, getting admission in IIMs or other reputed MBA colleges, will be filled with many hours of toil and burdensome work.
-But to ease your CAT preparation journey, we bring you a list of some mistakes which you should avoid to crack the CAT entrance exam.
+But the right way to crack CAT is to work up a smart strategy and improvise it as you progress through your preparation journey.
+At the same time, you must be aware of the common blunders committed by CAT aspirants.
+To ease your CAT preparation, we bring you a list of some mistakes which you should avoid to crack the CAT entrance exam.

 1. Not going through the CAT syllabus